 New Haven, a coastal city located in Connecticut, is the second-largest city in the area.

-Whether you are taking a romantic vacation with your significant other or are simply planning to spend some quality time with your family, New Haven has a lot of interesting things on offer.
+Whether you are taking a romantic vacation with your significant other or simply planning to spend quality time with your family, New Haven offers many exciting things.

-New Haven is home to Yale University, America’s third-oldest university and was started way back in 1701.
+New Haven is home to Yale University, America’s third-oldest university, which started way back in 1701.

 When visiting New Haven, don’t forget to take a walk around the beautiful campus.

-The student tours offer additional insights about campus life, college traditions and its rich history, making things a lot more interesting.
+The student tours offer additional insights into campus life, college traditions, and its rich history, making things much more enjoyable.

-Full of magnificent modern architecture, libraries and museums, the Yale University campus tour should definitely be on your agenda when visiting New Haven.
+Full of magnificent modern architecture, libraries, and museums, the Yale University campus tour should be on your agenda when visiting New Haven.

-The Beinecke Rare Books and Manuscripts Library is located on the Yale University campus.
+The Beinecke Rare Books and Manuscripts Library is on the Yale University campus.

-Housed in an architecturally interesting glass building, this six story library houses some of the oldest books, manuscripts and literary archives.
+Housed in an architecturally exciting glass building, this six-story library houses some of the oldest books, manuscripts, and literary archives.